deepbrook/bitex-framework/CONTRIBUTING.rst

     All of these are **required** before work on a bug fix can be started.

 Github Issues - Feature Requests
-    If you'd like to see a new feature provided by :mod:`bitex`, you're always welcome to submit a feature request on the GitHub issue tracker.
+    If you'd like to see a new feature provided by :mod:`bitex-framework`, you're always welcome to submit a feature request on the GitHub issue tracker.
     When you do, be sure to include the following details: